ANSSI-FR/rust-guide/src/en/central_traits.md

 <div class="reco" id="LANG-DROP" type="Rule" title="Justify `Drop` implementation">

-In a Rust secure development, the implementation of the `std::ops::Drop` trait must be justified and documented.
+In a Rust secure development, the implementation of the `std::ops::Drop` trait MUST be justified and documented.

 </div>